 In Canada, Paramedics Are the Most Likely to Develop PTSD

-Recently, I spoke with former Toronto paramedic Vince Savoia who entered Tema Conter's apartment back in 1988.
+Recently, I spoke with Toronto paramedic Vince Savoia who entered 25-year-old Tema Conter's apartment back in 1988.
 Tema, who had moved to Toronto three years earlier and worked in fashion management, had been raped, beaten and stabbed 11 times.
-The 25-year-old woman was already dead when Vince arrived.
-The sight of Tema’s naked body, still bound and gagged on her bed, would haunt him for over a decade.
+She was already dead when he arrived.
+The sight of Tema’s naked body, still bound and gagged on her bed, would haunt Vince for over a decade.

-Despite suffering from symptoms of post-traumatic stress disorder, or PTSD for short, it was years before Vince would be diagnosed and get help.
-His story isn't an isolated one—according to him and other paramedics, it's likely that thousands of paramedics across the country are dealing with some form of mental distress, but aren't admitting it or getting help.
+Despite suffering from symptoms of post-traumatic stress disorder, it was years before Vince would be diagnosed and get help.
+His story isn't an isolated one – according to him and other paramedics, it's likely that thousands of paramedics across the country are dealing with some form of mental distress, but aren't admitting it or getting help.
 And right now, no one knows how this could be affecting the quality of care paramedics are expected to provide.

-After his experience, Vince founded the Tema Conter Memorial Trust, a foundation that advocates for better mental-health support for emergency service workers.
+After his experience, Vince founded the Tema Conter Memorial Trust, a foundation that advocates better mental-health support for emergency service workers.
 Tema estimates that 16 to 24 percent of Canadian paramedics will be diagnosed with PTSD at some point in their careers.
-Exact numbers on who's suffering from what are hard to come by, however.
-According to Vince, services tend to resist attempts by organizations to get statistics on paramedic mental health.
+However, exact numbers on who's suffering from what are hard to come by.
+According to Vince, services tend to resist attempts by organisations to get statistics on paramedic mental health.

 David Whitley, a paramedic with York Region EMS since 1982, gave another reason for the stigma.

-Being exposed to traumatic events is engrained into a paramedic's profession.
-They play a crucial role in any city's emergency medical services and carry a heavy responsibility—they must assess the raw scene in order to think and act quickly enough to save lives.
-Paramedics see the most gruesome injuries, accidents involving multiple fatalities, and the results of murders and suicides every day.
+Being exposed to traumatic events is ingrained into a paramedic's profession.
+They play a crucial role in any city's emergency medical services and carry a heavy responsibility – they must assess the raw scene in order to think and act quickly enough to save lives.
+Paramedics see the most gruesome injuries, accidents involving multiple fatalities and the results of murders and suicides every day.

 Centennial College paramedicine instructor Doug Kunihiro said that the school tries to prepare students for the high-stress nature of the job by gradually building up the intensity of class activities.
 Students start off with simulated medical emergency scenarios and work their way up to riding in an ambulance with paramedics so they can respond to real calls.
 However, training doesn’t make them immune to stress.